 Every parent has the moral and legal obligation to protect and educate their children, no matter what.
-For parents that are not in a relationship and live separately, Oklahoma ensures that this duty continues while the child is a minor.
-To help parents better understand child support, our Norman family law attorney explains different laws that are put in place to support children of divorce in Oklahoma.
+For parents who are not in a relationship and live separately, Oklahoma ensures this duty continues while the child is a minor.
+To help parents better understand child support, our Norman family law attorney explains different laws in place to support children of divorce in Oklahoma.

 How Long Does Child Support Last?

-One question many divorced parents have is when child support will end?
+One question many divorced parents have is when child support will end.
 First off, parents cannot waive their obligation to pay child support.
-In Oklahoma, children are entitled to receive support until they are 18 years old.
-However, if the child is in high school at the time they turn 18, support will continue until they either graduate or turn 19 years old.
+In Oklahoma, children are entitled to support until they are 18.
+However, if the child is in high school when they turn 18, support will continue until they graduate or turn 19.

 For parents with more than one child, support will not end once one child is no longer qualified to receive support.
 Therefore, it is important to take the appropriate steps to recalculate support for the other children and then ask for a revised order from the court.

-Once all children are no longer qualified to receive child support, the obligation ends as long as there is no past-due support owed.
-If there is back child support that still needs to be paid, the paying parent’s employer will continue to take out support payments until there is an order to stop doing so.
+Once all children are no longer qualified to receive child support, the obligation ends as long as no past-due support is owed.
+If back child support still needs to be paid, the paying parent’s employer will continue to take out support payments until there is an order to stop doing so.

 How Much is Child Support in Oklahoma?